By using our site, you acknowledge that you have read and understood our Privacy Policy and our Terms of Service. OK X

 Mixing

 Have you ever mixed ingredients for a recipe before?
 Industrial food plants do the same thing but on a grander scale.
-Sometimes they mix in additives and other solutions to control or modify the way the food is structured.
+Sometimes they mix in additives and other solutions to control or modify the way food is structured.
 For example, air being mixed into dough.
 This process is one example of a dust source.
 As ingredients are mixed, fine particulate can come from ingredients like flour, grain, spices, etc.

 Dust Types